GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 1. Open the **Throttling** menu and select **Custom** > **Add...**.
 1. In **Settings** > **Throttling** > **Network Throttling Profiles**, click **Add custom profile**.
 1. Name the profile, specify the upload and download speeds and latency, and click **Add**.
-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/swLlVq9sVpQr5GwXWH9z.png", alt="Custom network throttling profile", width="800", height="426" %}
+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/swLlVq9sVpQr5GwXWH9z.png", alt="Custom network throttling profile.", width="800", height="426" %}
 1. Back on the **Network** panel, select your new profile from the **Throttling** drop-down menu.

 DevTools displays a warning icon next to the **Network** panel to remind you that throttling is